marcboquet/slicehost-tools/README.markdown

 ## WARNING

-I am not responsible if this eats your data, destroys your life, and sleeps with your wife.
+I am not responsible if this eats your data or destroys your life.
 YOU HAVE BEEN WARNED.

 ## Installation